iTwin/iTwinUI/CONTRIBUTING.md

 - Tests added for all new code.
   - All existing and new tests should pass.
 - Stories added to demonstrate new features.
-- Updated changelog.

 Verify that your changes are ready, then [create a pull request from your fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
-Make sure that an issue is linked to the pull request and that you have a proper description with screenshots.
+Make sure that the name of your pull request follows the [Conventional Commits spec](https://www.conventionalcommits.org/), and that you have a proper description with screenshots and a [closing keyword](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests).

 Your pull request will be reviewed by one or more maintainers who might leave some comments/suggestions to help improve the quality and consistency of your code.
 Once approved, your changes will be accepted into the repository.